blu246/todo-app/notes.md

 ## changes:
-- hovering over task highlights whole task, instead of only hovering on controls triggering it.
+- cleaned, a bit, the taskControls comp. it only houses the 'done' button now
-- implemented custom right click menu
+- add subTask through contextMenu
 ## dicussion
 - should "failed" state be done away with?
 Make the "failed" state apply to tasks that are not "done" by the end of the day?